-We prepare socially responsive and discerning practitioners to serve their community and profession.
+We prepare socially responsive and discerning practitioners to serve their communities and professions.

 • We model and promote leadership, scholarship, and professional competence in multiple specializations.